 Let’s say that 50% of your customers convert within one week (0-7 days), 30% convert in the second week (8-14 days), and 10% convert in the third week (15-21 days).
 The rest convert later on.

-Now you have some great info.
+Now you have some great info you can use in your Google AdWords remarketing campaign.
 People are most likely to convert within the first week, but you shouldn’t ignore people in the second and third weeks, either.

 Create three audiences: one for the people who’ve visited your site within the past week, one for the people who visited your site two weeks ago, and one for people who visited your site three weeks ago.

-Then, launch a different campaign for each of the audiences.
-Tailor your message in each campaign accordingly.
+Launch a different campaign for each of the audiences.
+Tailor your message in each campaign.

 People who visited your site a couple of weeks ago need a little more convincing.
 Show them an ad that offers social proof or explains why your product is better than what your competitors are offering.